CollectivaT-dev/kaldi-cat/README.md

 To start training, all you need to do is call `run.sh` specifying a directory where to download the corpora:

 ```
-bash run.sh --corpusbase <corpus-base-directory>  #if running from docker <corpus-dir> is "/mnt"
+bash run.sh --corpusbase <corpus-base-directory>  #if running from docker <corpus-base-directory> is "/mnt"
 ```

 To train toy models to see if all the process works smoothly, you can use the `subset` option.
 This will prepare a training dataset using only a specified number of samples: